 - In this dynamic and named queries can be added.

-In one line if we want to define the Hibernate and JPA then we can say that Hibernate is the implementation of all the JPA guidelines.
+In one line, if we want to define the Hibernate and JPA, we can say that Hibernate is implementing all the JPA guidelines.

 Head to Head Comparison between Hibernate and JPA (Infographics)